Melina Perez: Divas Champion (2009–2011)

 On the April 13, 2009, episode of Raw, Melina was drafted back to SmackDown as part of the 2009 WWE Draft, thus making the WWE Women's Championship exclusive to the brand.
 She began a feud with Michelle McCool, who was named as the number one contender to the title.
 McCool attacked Melina after her victory over Alicia Fox on the June 19 episode of SmackDown.
 Melina would then lose the Women's Championship to McCool at The Bash after an interference from Alicia Fox; she failed to regain the championship at Night of Champions.
+On the September 29 episode of SmackDown, Melina was once again defeated by McCool in a rematch for the championship, thus convincingly ending their feud.

-On October 12, Melina was traded back to the Raw brand, and won the WWE Divas Championship from Divas Champion Jillian Hall, who had won the belt from Mickie James only a few minutes earlier.
+On October 12, Melina was traded back to the Raw brand, and won the WWE Divas Championship from Divas Champion Jillian Hall, who had won the belt from Mickie James only a few minutes earlier, this win also made Melina the first Latina American to hold the title.
 On the November 23 episode of Raw, Melina teamed up with Mickie James and Kelly Kelly to defeat Jillian Hall and LayCool (Michelle McCool and Layla).
 After the match, guest timekeeper The Gobbledy Gooker was revealed as Maryse by attacking Melina.
 The following week, Melina was pinned by Maryse in a tag team match.
 On the December 7 episode of Raw, Maryse defeated Gail Kim, and following the match, Maryse proceed to attack Kelly Kelly but was stopped by Melina.
 On December 29, at a WWE live event in Manchester, New Hampshire, Melina tore her ACL during a six-woman tag team match, and as a result she relinquished the Divas Championship on January 4.